GuenterQuast/picoCosmo_dev/README.md

 The software is tailored to identify short pulses from muon detectors (the scintillator panels of the *CosMO*-experiment by "Netzwerk Teilchenwelt",
 <http://www.teilchenwelt.de>, or the *Kamiokanne*-Experiment (a
-water-cherenkov detector with photomultiplier readout).
+water-Cherenkov detector with photomultiplier readout).

 Data is read from the PicoScope device via a Buffer Manager, see project `picoDAQ' (<https://github.com/GuenterQuast/picoDAQ>), which records waveforms and distributes them to consumer processes.
 The consumers either provide real-time displays of a sub-set of the data or perform data analysis. `piocoCosmo` is a specialised and extended version of the script `runDAQ.py` from project `picoDAQ`.

 The analysis proceeds in three steps.
 First, the trigger is validated by cross-correlation with a signal template located around the trigger time.
 Next, coincidences near a validated triggering pulse are searched for in all connected channels.
 The optional third step performs a search for additional pulses after the triggering event, indicating the decay of a stopped muon in or near the detector.

 The software provides real-time displays of waveforms, detector signals and rates.
 Optionally, parameters of identified pulses or of double-pulses are written to files in CSV format.
-In addition, raw waveforms or pictures in .png format of identified double pulses can optionally be stored for off-line analysis or for an instructive analysis "by hand" based on the waveform pictures.
+In addition, raw waveforms or pictures in
+`.png` format of identified double pulses can optionally be stored for off-line analysis or for an instructive analysis "by hand" based on the waveform pictures.
 From this information, the mean muon lifetime in the muon rest frame (2.2 µs) can be derived.

 ## Dependence on other packages